-4.2.1 Applications
+5.2.1 Applications

-We used our interactive path representation system (Section 3.5) and the 2D point representation tool presented in [7] for running the comparative study.
-The reason that we used this tool instead of ours is that it was already compared to other known tractography tools such as CINCH, MedINRIA, and BrainApp, and reported to be preferable over them.
-Using it would give us some idea about, if any, relative merits of the 2D path representation tool over not only the 2D point representation but also these other tractography applications compared before.
+We used our interactive path representation system (Sect.
+4.5) and the 2D point representation tool in [7] in running the comparative study.
+The reason that we used this tool instead of ours is that it had already been compared to other known tractography tools such as CINCH, MedINRIA, and BrainApp, and was reported to be preferable to them.
+Using it would give us some idea about, the relative merits, if any, of the 2D path representation tool over not only the 2D point representation but also these other tractography applications already compared.
 Chen et al.'s application offers a brush tool that works similarly to ours in 3D and as a lasso tool on the 2D point representation.
 Users can select tracts or points and then remove them or, conversely, remove everything else from a current selection.

-4.2.2 Participant Pool
+5.2.2 Participant Pool

-We had 4 subjects all familiar with neuroanatomy and tractography.
+Our four subjects were all familiar with neuroanatomy and tractography.
 They also had experience with one or more tractography visualization tools.
-Our first subject was a neuroscience graduate student, working on tracing white-matter tracts from frontal subregions to basal ganglia and the medial temporal lobe.
-Our second user was a postdoc in neuropsychology and had five years of experience with DWI in clinical research.
-This user, who participated in the anecdotal study as well, studied white matter variation with neurodegenerative diseases as specified above.
-Our third subject was a biomedical engineering graduate student and had significant tract-selection experience working as a rater for a neuroscientist.
+Our first subject was a neuroscience graduate student working on tracing white-matter tracts from frontal subregions to basal ganglia and the medial temporal lobe.
+Our second user was a neuropsychology postdoc with 5 years' experience with DWI in clinical research.
+This user, who participated in the anecdotal study as well, studied white-matter variation in the neurodegenerative diseases specified above.
+Our third subject was a biomedical engineering graduate student who had significant tract-selection experience working as a rater for a neuroscientist.
 Our last subject was a computer-science graduate student doing research on computational DWI algorithms.
 Two of the users were male and two female.

-4.2.3 Task
+5.2.3 Task

-We measured user performance on bundle selection, a typical real world task in tractography tools.
+We measured user performance on bundle selection, a typical real-world task tractography tools.
 Users were asked to select three major bundles, the cingulate bundle (cb), corticospinal tract (cst), and right superior longitudinal fasciculus (slf), in two different brain datasets.
-We choose these bundles because they represent the easy-to-hard selection-difficulty range well and were used for evaluation in [7].
+We chose these bundles because they represent the easy-to-hard selection-difficulty range well and were used for evaluation in [7].

 For each system, we explained to users the underlying visualization concepts and demonstrated the basic interactions, mainly involving brushing on 2D and streamtube representations.
 After this introduction, users were asked to select the bundles (cb, cst, and slf) on two different training datasets.
-Following training, the users performed the task on two different test datasets while we collected their taskcompletion times.
-After each selection they provided subjective confidence estimate in the range 1-5 (1: not confident, 5: very confident) for their selection.
-They could give fractional estimates.
-After completing the task on both systems, users were asked to complete a post-questionnaire giving qualitative feedback on their experience.
+Following training, the users performed the task on two different test datasets while we collected their task-completion times.
+After each selection they provided subjective confidence estimates in the range 1-5 (1: not confident, 5: very confident) for their selection (fractional estimates were allowed).
+After completing the task on both systems, users were asked to fill out a post-questionnaire qualitative feedback on their experience.
 Half the users performed the task first on the 2D point-representation tool and the other half on the 2D path tool.

-4.2.4 Factors and Measures
+5.2.4 Factors and Measures